webnuts/post_json/README.md

         puts me.id
         # "297a2500-a456-459b-b3e9-e876f59602c2"

-But you also choice the primary key yourself:
+But you also set the primary key yourself:

         john_doe = Person.create(id: "John Doe")